Dog Food Allergies Causes and Cures

 - Weight loss (in combination with severe diarrhea and/or vomiting)

-The symptoms below are also more rare, and usually secondary to or linked to discomfort from symptoms listed above.
+The symptoms below are also rarer, and usually secondary to or linked to discomfort from symptoms listed above.

 - Frequent scratching of self on furniture, owner's legs, etc.